moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need.md

 # Step 9: taking a look at the British and American paintings of the Louvre
 </a>

 Not many American and British artists have reached the notoriety of the Italians, but quite a few have left their mark and influenced many generations to come, amongst them William Turner, Gainsborough, and Reynolds.
-The Louvre is lucky enough to have some of their art displayed in these two blood-colored dark rooms you are in: Reynolds' *Master Hare*, William Turner's *Landscape with a River and a Bay in the Background*, and Gainsborough's famous *Conversation in a Park*.
+The Louvre is lucky enough to have some of their art displayed in these two blood-colored dark rooms you are in: Reynolds' <a href="https://fr.wikipedia.org/wiki/Fichier:Joshua_Reynolds_-_Master_Hare_-_WGA19342.jpg" target="_blank" style="color:darkorange">Master Hare</a>, William Turner's <a href="https://fr.wikipedia.org/wiki/Fichier:Joseph_Mallord_William_Turner_-_Landscape_with_a_River_and_a_Bay_in_the_Background_-_WGA23174.jpg" target="_blank" style="color:darkorange">Landscape with a River and a Bay in the Background</a>, and Gainsborough's famous <a href="https://fr.wikipedia.org/wiki/Conversation_dans_un_parc" target="_blank" style="color:darkorange">Conversation in a Park</a>.

 Yet, my personal favourite of the room was done by a lesser known British artist who specialized in dramatic landscapes and fantastic compositions: John Martin.
-His *Pandaemonium* painting never fails to send chills down my spine with its dark religious theme and its serpent-decorated frame, supposedly made by the artist himself, which adds to the overall experience.
+His <a href="https://fr.wikipedia.org/wiki/Fichier:John_Martin_Le_Pandemonium_Louvre.JPG" target="_blank" style="color:darkorange">Pandemonium</a> painting never fails to send chills down my spine with its dark religious theme and its serpent-decorated frame, supposedly made by the artist himself, which adds to the overall experience.

 ![pandemonium](../../images/5c1b8c7fe383c1f319c5e6d9cf6a991d.jpg)